Bicycle Friendly Communities

 About the Program

-Communities complete a thorough application and are judged in five categories often referred to as the Five “ Es": Engineering, Education, Encouragement, Enforcement, and Evaluation & Planning.
-A community must demonstrate achievements in each of the five categories in order to be considered for an award on the Bronze, Silver, Gold or Platinum or Diamond level.
+Communities complete a comprehensive online application and are judged in four categories, often referred to as the four 'Es': Engineering, Education, Encouragement, and Evaluation & Planning.
+(In August 2020, Share the Road followed the lead of our partners at the League of American Bicyclists and removed the "Enforcement" section of the Bicycle Friendly Communities Application.)
+A community must demonstrate achievements in each of the four categories in order to be considered for an award at the Bronze, Silver, Gold, Platinum or Diamond level.
 Applications are judged by a volunteer panel of expert judges.

-The 5 ‘Es’
+The 4 ‘Es’

 ENGINEERING - Physical infrastructure and hardware to support cycling

 EDUCATION - Programs and campaigns that give people on bikes and in cars the knowledge, skills and confidence to share the road safely

 ENCOURAGEMENT - Incentives, promotions and opportunities that inspire and enable people to ride

 EVALUATION & PLANNING - Processes that demonstrate a commitment to measuring results and planning for the future

 If you are interested in applying for a BFC award, the next round of applications will be Fall 2022.
 Before starting your application in the online system you, check out Apply and Assess your Assets webinar and slides (15 July 2021), the Getting Started page, the Frequently Asked Questions page, and the offline version of last year's (Fall 2021) application (available in PDF and Word format - note: the application must be submitted online, these offline versions are just for reference).
 Please contact [email protected] if you have any questions, or would like to be added to the contact list for BFC updates.